 I gave her medicine and a lukewarm bath and left a voice mail for the on-call pediatrician.
 When he called back, he advised me to bring her in first thing in the morning.

 I did, and another doctor examined her and ruled out common causes of fever.
 Then she called in a third doctor to check out the rash, which was clearing in the center.
-They agreed she probably had early Lyme disease and started her on antibiotics.
+They agreed it was the Lyme disease rash and started her on antibiotics.

-(Diagnostic blood tests aren’t usually accurate until four to six weeks after infection, so they start treatment for early Lyme disease based on your symptoms.)
+(Diagnostic blood tests aren’t usually accurate until four to six weeks after infection, so they start treatment for early Lyme disease based on your signs and symptoms.)